Somfic/docs--md/eliteapi/eliteva/installation/readme.md

 # Installation
-This guide will help you install the EliteVA into your VoiceAttack environment.
+This guide will help you install the the EliteVA plugin into your VoiceAttack environment.

 ## Prerequisites
 Before we get started using EliteVA, a few things have to be set up.